apache/nuttx/Documentation/components/drivers/character/watchdog.rst

 Using the Auto-monitor feature to keep the chip alive
 ------------------------------------------------------

-The auto-monitor provides an OS-internal mechanism for automatically start the watchdog timer and repeatedly reset the counting after the watchdog is register.
+The auto-monitor provides an OS-internal mechanism to automatically start the watchdog timer and repeatedly reset the counting after the watchdog is registered.

 To enable it, follow the next instructions: